Blog

 5. The Final Curtain: Tuning to the End of the Season

 This is the way dahlias behave as the first frost approaches; they start to bloom progressively and die back to ground level.
 When the frost has cut off the top growth, the tubers (in cold areas) should be lifted for the winter.
 This involves severing the stems to allow easy removal of the tubers, using a knife to dig them up, and then packing them in a cool dry place for planting time.
-When grown in regions where the dahlias are left undisturbed throughout the winter, all that is needed is to shear off the dead tops and apply a layer of mulch to work as a cover to tubers.

 Image Source: Pexels